 1 Agency/Group/Organization City of San Mateo Agency/Group/Organization Type Agency - Managing Flood Prone Areas Agency - Management of Public Land or Water Resources Agency - Emergency Management Other government - Local Grantee Department What section of the Plan was addressed by Consultation?
 Infrastructure Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The Department of Public Works was consulted for prioritization of funds for community development projects.
 Pedestrian safety and street reconstruction are priorities in the neighborhood.
 City Council has asked PW to prioritize implementation of its bike master plan.
 The Public Works department is responsible for overseeing public land, water resources, and flood plain area management.
 The Fire Department coordinates the annual review of the City's local hazard mitigation plan.
-2 Agency/Group/Organization MID-PENINSULA HOUSING Agency/Group/Organization Type Housing Regional organization What section of the Plan was addressed by Consultation?
+2 Agency/Group/Organization MID-PENNINSULA HOUSING Agency/Group/Organization Type Housing Regional organization What section of the Plan was addressed by Consultation?
 Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-A representative from Mid-Peninsula Housing spoke at the September 29, 2021 Community Relations Commission special meeting about the progress on their upcoming affordable housing project, Kiku Crossing.
+A representative from Mid-Peninsula Housing spoke at the September 21, 2020 Community Relations Commission special meeting about the progress on their upcoming affordable housing project, Kiku Crossing.
 They cited studies that have shown that the high housing costs have disproportionately affected people of color.
-Historically, resources have not been shared equally and that affordable housing can and should be in San Mateo's future.
+Historically, resources have not been shared equally; and that affordable housing can and should be in San Mateo's future

-3 Agency/Group/Organization Agency/Group/Organization Type Housing Choices Coalition Services - Housing Services-Persons with Disabilities Regional organization What section of the Plan was addressed by Consultation?
+3 Agency/Group/Organization Agency/Group/Organization Type Housing Choices Services-Persons with Disabilities Services - Housing Regional organization What section of the Plan was addressed by Consultation?
 Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 A representative and a client on spoke on behalf of Housing Choices at the September 29, 2021 Community Relations Commission special meeting.
 They reported that many persons living with developmental disabilities are forced to live with their parents due to a lack of available supportive housing.
 They asked the City address this need by incentivizing developers to include units for people with severe disabilities and granting additional points for housing or services in developments for people with developmental disabilities.
-4 Agency/Group/Organization Agency/Group/Organization Type HIP Housing Housing Services - Housing Regional organization What section of the Plan was addressed by Consultation?
-Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-A representative from HIP Housing attended the Community Relations Commission special meeting on September 29, 2021 to provide input on housing needs within the community and to provide updated statistics on home sharing in the City of San Mateo.
+4 Agency/Group/Organization Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
+HIP Housing Services - Housing Regional organization Housing Need Assessment A representative from HIP Housing attended the Community Relations Commission special meeting on September 29, 2021 to provide input on housing needs within the community and to provide updated statistics on home sharing in the City of San Mateo.
 The Home Sharing program matches those in need of affordable housing with members of the community that have extra space and are willing to share.
 HIP Housing reported a lack of affordable housing and increased difficulties at finding available housing during the corona virus pandemic.